jovanovic-djo/car-value-score-prediction/README.md

   - accuracy
   - precision
   - recall
 - Model configurations are declared for hyperparameter tuning.
-Following models are included:
+The following models are included:
   - Logistic Regression
   - Random Forest
   - Decision Tree
   - Naive Bayes
-  - K-Nearest Neighbors (in the project referred as KNN)
+  - K-Nearest Neighbors (in the project referred to as KNN)
-  - Support Vector Classification (in the project referred as SVC)
+  - Support Vector Classification (in the project referred to as SVC)
 - For each model configuration, distinct model is declared along with multiple parameters.
 - General purpose functions are declared, as follows:
   - Plot confusion matrix